Colloid Brain Cyst

 Prognosis

 Some colloid cysts can be watched for years to decades without any issue.
 Others can slowly grow in size or cause subacute or acute hydrocephalus.
-With complete surgical resection, the prognosis is good, and colloid cysts are rare to recur after complete resection.
-Rare cases of sudden death have been reported with colloid cysts, which are usually attributed to acute obstructive hydrocephalus.
+With complete surgical resection, the prognosis is good, and colloid cysts rarely recur after complete resection.
+However, rare cases of sudden death have been reported with colloid cysts, which are usually attributed to acute obstructive hydrocephalus.

 Complications